RAJ-KAMAL30/Numpy-Case-Study/README.md

 Once Anaconda is installed, you can launch the Jupyter Notebook app by following these steps:

 1. Open a terminal or command prompt.
-2. Type the following command and press Enter:
+2. Type the following command and press Enter: **jupyter notebook**

-## Command
-jupyter notebook
-##

 3. This will open the Jupyter Notebook app in your default web browser.

 # Creating a New Jupyter Notebook